prathimacode-hub/Awesome_Python_Scripts/GUIScripts/PDF Utility Tool/README.md

 - This PDF tool utilizes `PyPDF` module to work with PDF
 - The GUI is made with the `tkinter`.
+- The script shows a window with button for every action that is available to perform
+- The script uses `askfilename` in `tkinter` to get the file from the user while staying in the GUI.
+- Program also has an information label which is responsible of showing the process success messages

 ## Setup instructions